hippyhippohops/hippyhippohops.github.io/_pages/about.md

   - /about.html
 ---

-I am Aravinth Krishnan, a graduate student (PhD Mathematics) at the Kansas State University.
-My interest generally lies in the field of algebraic geometry and algebraic topology.
-You can contact me at my email arav0006 at ksu.edu.
+I am a graduate student at Kansas State University.
+My interest revolves around algebraic geometry and algebraic topology.
+You can contact me at my email: arav0006 at ksu.edu